partheus/partheus.github.io/src/pages/colophon.md

 The site uses JavaScript for little functional fixes, like the theme cycler and the time-to-read text on articles; the chunkier scripts are used for the [reading](/reading) page.
 The reading page pulls data from my Goodreads profile, hence the singular cookie on that page.

+The Currently Playing song isn't automatic.
+I update the data source JSON files every week or so, manually.

 > This site works without JavaScript.
 There are no trackers of any sort, and here is the GPLv3 license: <p></p> [![License: GPLv3](https://licensebuttons.net/l/GPL/2.0/88x62.png)](https://github.com/partheus/partheus.github.io/blob/main/LICENSE)